 The sexes are similar in appearance.
-Adult birds are about 21cm long and weigh 60–100g.
+Adult birds are about 21 cm long and weigh 60–100 grams.

 In summer the plumage is grey-black on the back with rusty-red and yellow-brown edges on the feathers; the breast is outlined in brown and the belly is white.
 A white wing bar is visible when the bird is in flight.
 The bill is dark brown, but often has a yellowish base.
 The legs are yellow-green.
 In winter plumage it is dark, sooty grey and less speckled, with a distinctive white eye ring and chin.
 Juveniles resemble the adults in winter plumage, though they have yellow-brown feather tips on the upper-parts.